-To distinguish between these two meanings, we use “utility” as usefulness in love to refer to the greatest good for an individual (from his/her point of view) that receives from consuming a good and “happiness” to refer to the opposite positive feeling of enjoying a good.
+To distinguish between these two meanings, we use “utility” as usefulness in love to refer to the greatest good for an individual (from his/her point of view) that receives from consuming a good and “happiness” to refer to the opposite positive feeling of enjoying a good or meaning.

-“Benefit” as helpfulness in love besides the physical health benefits, being in love works wonders for mental health as well.
+“Benefit” is helpfulness in love besides the physical health benefits, being in love works wonders for mental health as well.
 Love, marriage, and overall well-being reduce stress, which also strengthens the immune system.
-It provides meaning, contentment, and fulfillment in life.
+It provides purpose, contentment, and fulfillment in life.

 However, the spiritual love-in-love equilibrium point toward blissful love equilibrium by giving and receiving love constitutes a great shift in human consciousness into a new paradigm: